THE POTENTIAL OF ENERGY EFFICIENCY

 This initiative comes out of the revelation that, “Buildings in the United States are responsible for 39% of CO2 emissions, 40% of energy consumption, 13% water consumption and 15% of GDP per year, making green building a source of significant economic and environmental opportunity.
 Greater building efficiency can meet 85% of future U.S. demand for energy, and a national commitment to green building has the potential to generate 2.5 million American job.”
-In the financial newsletter, we strive to bring you these type of media updates that may affect the growth of your investments.
+At the Roen Financial Report website, we strive to bring you these type of media updates that may affect the growth of your investments.

 ENERGY EFFICIENCY IN THE PARADIGM PORTFOLIO

 Energy Efficiency is continually gaining importance for building of all types of products.
 For both economic and environmental concerns, companies are continuing to focus on energy efficiency for the possible savings that energy efficiency can provide.
-Four companies of interest in the financial newsletter include Tetra Tech (TTEK), General Electric Co (GE), Siemens AG (SI), and Johnson Controls Inc. (JCI)
+Four companies of interest at the Roen Financial Report website include Tetra Tech (TTEK), General Electric Co (GE), Siemens AG (SI), and Johnson Controls Inc. (JCI)

 Tetra Tech (TTEK)